squiffied/squiffied/README.md

 hk + filo, minor, use he/him only unless we're very close. inxj sp/sx5w6

-i'm usually in the phighting area or sitting with my friends and/or my s/o. anyways don't start randfomly shipping me (a stranger) with whoever i'm sitting next to! it's happened multiple times before somehow
+i'm usually in the phighting area or sitting with my friends and/or my s/o. if i'm alone feel free to come by and say hi! also don't start randomly shipping me (a stranger) with whoever i'm sitting next to! it's happened multiple times before somehow

 c+h, crowns, items, ints, etc. are always appreciated, if i'm afk i highly urge you to whisper so i can thank you later